wolfgramm1/startup/notes.md

   }

 15. What are React Hooks used for?
+  -React Hooks are functions that enable developers to use state and other React features in functional components, which were previously only available in class components.
+  -State Management:The useState hook allows functional components to have local state.
+It returns a state variable and a function to update that variable.
+This simplifies state         management in functional components.

-16. What is the useEffect hook used for?
+17. What is the useEffect hook used for?

+    -The useEffect hook is used for handling side effects in functional components, such as data fetching, subscriptions, or manually changing the DOM.
+It replaces the lifecycle methods of class components.

-17. What does this code do?
+19. What does this code do?
   export default function App() {
     return (
       <BrowserRouter>